palash1992/DynamicGEM/README.md

       ```bash
          sudo python setup.py install
       ```
 * We have build the dynamicTriad using python 3.5.
 Please follow "https://github.com/luckiezhou/DynamicTriad" to install the necessary library for running the dynmicTriad.
 Moreover, you may build it of particular version of python as well.
+For graph_tool setup, if you are using virtual environment and not using sudo for setting up python modules, make sure to to perform following:"
+     ```bash
+         export PYTHONPATH="<path-to-graph_tool>:$PYTHONPATH"
+     ```

 * For setting of rest of the methods, the package uses setuptools, which is a common way of installing python modules.
   - To install in your home directory, use: